 But Chinese “webization” was far from complete at the time.
 Understanding that well, Alibaba focused on TV ads, which gave a much better return on investment.
 But while smart, that move is not where “Crazy” Ma earned his nickname.
 No, what really killed eBay was his pricing policy.

 It was FREE.
 While eBay charged the listing of products on its platform, Alibaba let sellers do it for absolutely nothing.
 Add to that a better understanding of Chinese consumers which adapted the platform to better respond to them, against one that refused to deviate from its global strategy, and you know why two years later, the challenger became the leader.

-Confidence and stubbornness cost eBay its chance to have a place in what is now the biggest ecommerce market in the world.
-They wasted money on the wrong kind of advertising, they refused to adapt, didn’t hire local management, even moved their server infrastructure leading to slower connection.
+Confidence and stubbornness cost eBay its chance to have a place in what is now the biggest eCommerce market in the world.
+They wasted money on the wrong kind of advertising, refused to adapt, didn’t hire local management, even moved their server infrastructure leading to a slower connection.
 But they are not the only western giant to stumble upon the great wall, Google also will.

-Today, Alibaba is the leader of the Chinese ecommerce market with its two platform TaoBao and Tmall.
+Today, Alibaba is the leader of the Chinese eCommerce market with its two platforms Taobao and Tmall.
 But it is not to say they are unchallenged.
-Tencent, one of the three biggest tech company in China intend to use WeChat (Leader Chinese social network in China) to compete with a m-commerce oriented model.
-Moreover, Tencent bought 15% of JD.com, which is the second ecommerce website in the country.
+Tencent, one of the three biggest tech company in China intend to use WeChat (Leader Chinese social network in China) to compete with an m-commerce oriented model.
+Moreover, Tencent bought 15% of JD.com, which is the second eCommerce website in the country.
 Now the question is, when are those giants on the Chinese web going to try hunting in our own land?
 Is Alibaba up to a clash with Amazon in the west?
 Only time will tell.

 read also :